dimpase/M2/Pull-requests.md

   * Use `git add [FILES]`, followed by `git commit -m "some comment about your changes"`), where `FILES` is the list of files you are adding or changing
   * Also, add a line to the file `foo/M2/M2/Macaulay2/packages/=distributed-packages` with the name of each new package on its own line, add newline character too at the end, and `git add M2/Macaulay2/packages/=distributed-packages`, `git commit -m "editing =distributed-packages"`

-# On the github website  `github.com/USERNAME/M2`
+# Make the pull request (these steps are done at `github.com/USERNAME/M2`).
 * initiate the pull pull request using the dropdown `Contribute` menu and selecting `Open Pull Request`.
+A new box will open.
 * Change the base branch of new pull requests to `development` if necessary.
 * Add a title and some comments about the package(s) or changes.
 *